Board Of Directors

 - It’s a dream trip – driving from the West Coast to the East Coast to explore Canada.

-Marshall Fremlin Vice Chair
+Marshall Fremlin Director

 As an owner and GM at Siwash Lake Wilderness Resort, Marshall Fremlin of 70 Mile House is passionate about experiential travel and hospitality.
 He brings grass-roots knowledge and a wealth of operational experience from his 15 years in the tourism sector, where he has worked almost every role available in a wilderness resort setting.
 He comes from a family with a long history of guest ranching and has stayed in the tourism sector because of all the opportunities to find meaning in the work.